 “Wasn’t there enough room in Egypt to bury us?
 Is that why you brought us out here to die in the desert?
 Why did you bring us out of Egypt anyway?
 While we were there, didn’t we tell you to leave us alone?
 We had rather be slaves in Egypt than die in this desert!”

 Just imagine what they must have felt…betrayed, abandoned, deceived, mislead, deserted and walked out on!
 Here they were having come all the way out of Egypt; delivered by God’s divine hand.
 They probably thought they had a clean getaway.
 But God told them to camp by the Red Sea and because of their obedience, the Egyptians caught up with them.

-I bet some of them were asking some of the same questions Leigh Ann and I (and probably some of you) are asking God right now, “Why did you bring us all this way here just for everything to seem hopeless?
-Why would God promise us His blessings and now it seems that it won’t even happen?
-We did everything right but here we are in a crisis.
+I bet some of them were asking some of the same questions I (and probably some of you) have asked God, “Why did you bring me all this way here just for everything to seem hopeless?
+Why would God promise me His blessings and now it seems that it won’t even happen?
+I did everything right but here I are in a crisis.
 Would it have been better to not have gone through this in the first place?”

 Through Elisha, God had spoken a promise to the woman and her husband.
 Even though they were advanced in years, the promise still remained.
 Henry Blackaby says in his book “Experiencing God”:

 “He calls you to an assignment that you cannot do without Him.
 The assignment will have God-sized dimensions…Some people say, ‘God will never ask me to do something I can’t do,’ I have come to the place in my life that, if the assignment I sense God is giving me is something I know I can handle, I know it probably is not from God.
 The kind of assignments God gives in the Bible are always God-sized.
 They are always beyond what people can do because He wants to demonstrate His nature, His strength, His provision, His kindness to His people and to a watching world.
 That is the only way the world will come to know Him.”